annieco29/mobile_user_activity/README.md

 # Mobile User Behavior
 This repo contains an analysis on mobile user behavior data.
+The data set was posted to kaggle here: https://www.kaggle.com/datasets/valakhorasani/mobile-device-usage-and-user-behavior-dataset/data.
+The goal of this project was to demonstrate the full cycle of exploring data, building a simple classifier, and evaluating that classifier.

 ## Exploratory Data Analysis